saros-project/saros/docs/documentation/installation.md

 1. Download the [latest *saros-dropin-\*.zip*
     from GitHub](https://github.com/saros-project/saros/releases).
-2. Uncompress the archives into the dropins folder of your Eclipse installation.
+2. Decompress the archives into the dropins folder of your Eclipse installation.
 3. Restart Eclipse.